 Sleep Patterns and Stability in Perimenopausal Women

-The fluctuations in estrogen levels during perimenopause can affect the hypothalamus, the part of the brain that regulates body temperature and sleep cycles.
-This can lead to symptoms like night sweats and hot flashes, which frequently wake women during the night, further disrupting sleep.
-Additionally, the decrease in progesterone levels, which is another key hormone involved in sleep regulation, can make it more difficult for women to stay asleep for extended periods, resulting in fragmented sleep.
+can affect the hypothalamus, the part of the brain that regulates body temperature and sleep cycles.
+This can lead to symptoms like night sweats and hot flashes, which frequently wake women during the night.
+Additionally, a decrease in progesterone levels, another key hormone involved in sleep regulation, can make it harder to stay asleep for extended periods, resulting in fragmented sleep.

 Symptoms of Hormonal Changes in Women and Their Impact on Sleep